SantanasWrld/ColorChat/README.md

 # ColorChat
-A Chat Color Personlization Plugin for your Minecraft: Bedrock Server.
+A Chat Color Personlization Plugin for Minecraft: Bedrock Server.